ScarletStudy/DGS1-3DS-Release/README.md

 Please feel free to log typos and errors in the issues page.

 Note: Make sure Luma3DS and FBI are updated to the latest version before starting.

-If you are on **Luma3DS 7.1**, follow these instructions to update: https://3ds.hacks.guide/updating-b9s If you are on **Luma3DS 7.0.5 or lower**, follow these instructions: https://3ds.hacks.guide/a9lh-to-b9s
+If you are on **Luma3DS 7.1**, follow these instructions to update: https://3ds.hacks.guide/updating-b9s

+If you are on **Luma3DS 7.0.5 or lower**, follow these instructions: https://3ds.hacks.guide/a9lh-to-b9s

-You also must have either a physical DGS cartridge inserted or a digital DGS copy installed to your 3DS.
+You must have either a physical DGS cartridge inserted or a digital DGS copy installed to your 3DS.

 1) Download the latest release from this repository: https://github.com/ScarletStudy/DGS1-3DS-Release/releases/latest